joannakl/cs102/projects/project4.markdown

 **Start early!** This project may not seem like much coding, but debugging and testing always takes time, especially for recursive algorithms.

+In this project you need to decide how many classes you wish to create and what methods need to be developed.
+You can take an approach that uses a single class or you can take a more object oriented approach that uses more than one class.
+This is up to you.
+You should name your program (i.e., the class with the `main` method) `WayFinder` - this means that the class is implemented in a file called `WayFinder.java`.

 <div class="wrap-collabsible">
 <input id="interface" class="toggle" type="checkbox"  >